-1 The term "reaction plane" (as opposed to "event plane") is deliberately used here to describe Ψ_1 as measured in the EPD primarily dominated by spectators in this analysis, as not to confuse it with the usual Ψ_3 which is randomly oriented with respect to the real reaction plane in high energy collisions.
+1 The term "reaction plane" (as opposed to "event plane") is deliberately used here to describe the first-order event plane since it should be an approximation of Ψ_r and also to avoid confusing it with the third-order event plane that is usually associated with triangular flow.

 FIG. 1.
-Cartoon of a non-central heavy-ion collision illustrating the origin of the triangular shape correlated with the event plane (the x-z plane).
+Cartoon of a noncentral heavy-ion collision illustrating the triangular shape correlated with the event plane (the x-z plane).
 The forces on the particles resulting from the triangular geometry are perpendicular to the sides of the yellow triangles, opposite to the direction of v_1 .
+Note that the triangular regions are composed primarily of participants.